My Growth-Focused SIPP Has Four Risk Sleeves

 This sleeve is capped at 5% because the expected distribution is deliberately harsh: most names disappoint, a few need to carry the basket, and wipeout is part of the model.

-The detailed rule lives in the small-cap comparison note, but the SIPP-policy version is simple: initial positions are usually around 33bps, I avoid owning too many versions of the same risk, and I rarely add unless the business and chart both improve.
+The detailed rule lives in the lottery-ticket sizing note, but the SIPP-policy version is simple: initial positions are usually about 0.33%, I avoid owning too many versions of the same risk, and I rarely add unless the business and chart both improve.

 In this policy, the sleeve exists to preserve upside optionality without letting speculative stories dominate the account.